tballison/commoncrawl-fetcher-lite/README.md

     }
 }
 ```
+> **Warning!!!**
-**NOTE: For each month's crawl, this process needs to download ~300GB of index data via HTTPS or S3.**
+For each month's crawl, this process needs to download ~300GB of index data via HTTPS or S3.

 ### 2. Run the Code
 Users must have Java (>= 11) installed.
 To check your version: `java -version`.